 In November 2008, the Wall Street Journal reported that Risperdal use was linked to the increased production of prolactin, a hormone that stimulates breast development and milk production in women.

 According to a study conducted by Boston Children’s Hospital and Harvard Medical School, gynecomastia has a negative impact on adolescent males both not only physically, but also emotionally.
 Specifically, the condition was found to affect “social functioning, mental health, and self-esteem.”

 TorHoerman Law is currently accepting cases for young males injured by Risperdal.
 If you took Risperdal as a minor and have a documented diagnosis of gynecomastia, contact us for a free, no-obligation consultation.

 As a result of the link to developing breasts after taking Risperdal, lawsuits were filed on behalf of the children and adolescents who suffered from the abnormal growth of male breast tissue and the increased production of prolactin.

 The first Risperdal lawsuit ended in a $2.5 million loss for Johnson & Johnson.
 The jury found the drug maker negligent for failing to warn consumers about the risks of gynecomastia.
 The second lawsuit was a partial victory for plaintiffs, as the jury found that J&J was negligent for failing to warn the public about the risk of gynecomastia, but the jury found that Risperdal was likely not the cause of this plaintiff’s gynecomastia.

 On May 27, 2015, lawyers filed a lawsuit on behalf of a California boy who developed gynecomastia after taking the anti-psychotic drug Risperdal.
 Johnson and Johnson settled the case just hours into opening arguments.

-In the first three months of 2017, more than 3,000 additional Risperdal lawsuits were filed in Philadelphia Common Court of Pleas.
-The total number of cases filed in Philadelphia courts totals to more than 5,500, which are currently pending.
+In the first three months of 2017, more than 3,000 additional Risperdal lawsuits were filed in the Philadelphia Common Court of Pleas.
+The total number of cases filed in Philadelphia courts totals more than 5,500, which are currently pending.

 If you have any questions about a Risperdal lawsuit, please contact the personal injury lawyers at TorHoerman Law today.
 Before filing a Risperdal lawsuit, familiarize yourself with the steps of the civil litigation process.